 Zeal for inclusivity comes from the lack of diversity that has been noticeably prolonged.
 Being knowledgeable about the lack of representation in the past and present is one way to change the path to the future.
 Understanding how we got here helps us understand how to make a difference.

 Let’s take a historical, but educational, virtual road trip to become aware of how black history helped pave the way for the chiropractic profession:

-In September 1895, the first chiropractic patient was a black entrepreneur named Harvey J. Lillard (top left).
+In September 1895, the first chiropractic patient was a black entrepreneur named Harvey J. Lillard (right).
 Lillard had lost his hearing 17 years prior.
 After hearing the story of how Lillard lost his hearing, Daniel David Palmer gave him the chiropractic adjustment that restored his hearing.